 In addition to a newsletter, you can also share news and resources on Facebook.
 Families can easily follow what’s going on with your school, and they can share updates with their friends and relatives too.

-Ultimately, however you choose to share updates, make sure families know your purpose is to be of service to them and support their goals in ensuring that their children receive a comprehensive, quality education.
+Ultimately, however you choose to share updates, make sure families know your purpose is to be of service to them and to support their goals in ensuring their children receive a high-quality education.

 Finally, consider ways in which your parents and families can play an even more active role at your school, taking them from a stage of involvement to engagement, in which they are fully invested as stakeholders in the school and proud to help it succeed.